ietf-wg-cellar/ebml-specification/update1/update1.markdown

 If the `added` attribute is not present the element is considered to have always been present in `minver` [@!RFC8794, section 11.1.6.13] version of the format it's defined for.

+# New `<enum>` Attributes

+## minver Attribute

+A new attribute is added to the list of `<enum>` attributes found in [@?RFC8794, section 11.1.13].

+Within an EBML Schema, the XPath of the `@value` attribute is `/EBMLSchema/element/restriction/enum/@minver`.

+The `minver` (minimum version) attribute stores a nonnegative integer that represents the first version of the docType to support the enum value.
+The value **MUST** be greater than or equal to the EBML Element's minimum version ([@!RFC8794, section 11.1.6.13]) this enum belongs to.

+The `minver` attribute is **OPTIONAL**.
+If the `minver` attribute is not present, the enum's minimum version is the same as the EBML Element's minimum version this enum belongs to.

 # Updated EBML Schema

 The following provides the updated XML Schema [@!XML-SCHEMA] of the EBML Schema